comunica/website/pages/contribute.md

 General issues progress:

+1. Triage: If the issue is not yet accepted or assigned.
-1. To Do: When the issue is accepted and assigned, but not in progress yet.
+2. To Do (3 levels of priority): When the issue is accepted and assigned, but not in progress yet.
-2. In Progress: When the issue is being worked on by the assignee.
+3. In Progress: When the issue is being worked on by the assignee, or is under review.
-3. To Review: When the issue is resolved, but must be reviewed.
-This can be attached to a PR.
 4. Done: When the issue is resolved and reviewed.
 If attached to a PR, this can be merged, or closed otherwise.
+5. On hold: If the issue is awaiting external input.

+### Merging Pull Requests

+All PRs must pass the following checklist:

+* All CI checks must pass.
+For unit tests, this includes 100% coverage, and coverage lines should not be skipped.
+* The PR must be approved by a [codebase curator](https://comunica.dev/association/board/).
+* If commits don't meet the commit message guidelines from above, the "Squash and merge" functionality of GitHub must be used, and a new commit message must be created.
+Otherwise, PRs can be merged via the "Rebase" button.

 ### Making a new release